 - Bring pencil/pen and calculator

 Presented in cooperation with the Buzzards Bay National Estuary Program.

-Focus is on wetland vegetation and understanding the DEP BVW Delineation Field Data Form: Section I. Vegetation.
+Description: Focus is on wetland vegetation and understanding the DEP BVW Delineation Field Data Form: Section I. Vegetation.

-- Advanced Wetland Delineation (Beyond Beginners)
+- Advanced Wetland Delineation with John Rockwell

 - Prerequisites: registrants must have previously attended both of John's full-day basic delineation workshops (soils and vegetation), provide proof of the prior delineation training (college level) or be a practicing wetland professional.